lordbehnam/proverif-script/README.md

 # proverif-script
-Full proverif script of the proposed handover scheme
+Full proverif script of the proposed handover scheme.